BEING HEALTHY AND ACTIVE IN MIND AND BODY! BEING WELL. OUR WELL-BEING!

 In our school, we actively promote ‘strength’ as being one of our school aims.
+We also emphasise the great importance of ‘strength’ in mind and brain power.
 We focus on strength in terms of: eating a healthy balanced diet, drinking plenty of fluids and exercising regularly.
-We also emphasise the great importance of ‘strength’ in mind and brain power as well.
+We all need to be well enough to learn and to do this we need to be as active as possible.
 By this, we mean exercising our brain muscle to achieve well, having the strength to say ‘no’ if we do not agree with something, asking for help if we are finding things challenging, recognising when something is ‘not quite right’, persevering and building resilience to tackle demanding tasks and dilemmas.

 Our school meals are provided for by HC3S who produce a three weekly menu of balanced and varied meals from which the children and families may make choices.
 Children in the Early Years and Key Stage 1 are entitled to free school meals (known as Universal Free School Meals) as part of the School Food Plan government provision.
 HC3S are keen promoters of healthy eating and are introducing a salad bar, as well as presenting the healthy plate to the children during a whole school presentation.